stripe/veneur/README.md

 Veneur expects to have a config file supplied via `-f PATH`.
 The included [example.yaml](https://github.com/stripe/veneur/blob/master/example.yaml) explains all the options!

+The config file can be validated using a pair of flags:

+* `-validate-config`: checks that the config file specified via `-f` is valid YAML, and has correct datatypes for all fields.
+* `-validate-config-strict`: checks the above, and also that there are no unknown fields.

 ## Configuration via Environment Variables

 Veneur and veneur-proxy each allow configuration via environment variables using [envconfig](https://github.com/kelseyhightower/envconfig).
 Options provided via environment variables take precedent over those in config.
 This allows stuff like: